michaelgilos/ReferralApp/README.md

 2 `npx react-native run-ios` or `npx react-native run-android` to run the app 3 run the server `yarn server`

+NOTE: This has only been tested in android.
-NOTE: Before running app in android emulator or real device
+Before running app in android emulator or real device
 1. run `adb devices`
 2.
 List of devices attached